NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_data.rst

 - The framework currently only supports model data provided on a latitude-longitude grid.
 - The framework currently only supports vertical coordinates given in terms of pressure.
 The pressure coordinate may be in any units (*mb*, *Pa*, *atm*, ...).
 We hope to offer support for `parametric vertical coordinates <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#parametric-vertical-coordinate>`__ in the near future.
-- The time coordinate of the data must follow the `CF conventions <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#time-coordinate>`__; in particular, it must have a ``calendar`` attribute which matches one of the CF convention recognized calendars (case-insensitive).
+- The time coordinate of the data must follow the `CF conventions <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.8/cf-conventions.html#time-coordinate>`__; in particular, it must have a ``calendar`` attribute which matches one of the CF conventions' recognized calendars (case-insensitive).
 - The framework doesn't impose any limitations on the minimum or maximum resolution of model data, beyond the storage and memory available on the machine where the PODs are run.

 Metadata